Kovox/ws-rest-soap-lab/README.md

 + VelibLibraryDeployment is used for the deployment of the IWS.
 + VelibServerGui is the admin application provided with user interface.
 It allows the admin to manage the settings of the IWS Cache.

+To use the different projects, do the following instructions:

+1. Clone the git
+2. Open an instance of Visual Studio **(as administrator)**
+3. Open the VelibApplication.sln

 ## Deployment

 I wanted to make the deployment independent from Visual Studio, this is why there is no .sln or .csproj.
 There is a file named Server.cs which allow to launch the server and get a .exe when compiling instead of having a .dll file.
 To compile the .cs files and run the .exe file with mono the steps are :